FedericoSte/CloudApp/README.md

 **Now simply with the ip address of your Linux computer you will be able to use CloudApp.**

 # Usage
-CloudApp is very useful for repurposing an old computer and turning it into a cloud server, potentially accessible from around the world.
+**CloudApp is very useful for repurposing an old computer and turning it into a cloud server, potentially accessible from around the world.**
-Obviously, the server is initially exposed only within the local network, but you can implement various solutions to reach your server from anywhere.
+**Obviously, the server is initially exposed only within the local network**, but you can implement various solutions to reach your server from anywhere.
 Personally, I found the most secure and stable solution to be using a VPN.
 Create your VPN through your preferred provider, connect your server to that VPN, and you're done.
 I personally use [TailScale VPN](https://tailscale.com/).
 Below is a short tutorial on how to install TailScale on your Linux server and any other device.